Cardinal Ritter Cafeteria Information

 We are thrilled to announce that breakfast will be served daily from 7:15 AM – 7:45 AM.
 The breakfast program is available to all students including those participating in the Free and Reduced Meal Program.

 Students will not be allowed to purchase a la carte items if their account has a negative balance.
 Please note that NO STUDENT WILL EVER BE DENIED A FULL, NUTRITIOUS MEAL DUE TO DEBT.
 However, students will not be allowed to purchase items from the snack shack if they are in debt.
-Once a student reaches a high debt amount, they will be given two Uncrustable peanut butter and jelly sandwiches, a fresh fruit and vegetable, and a white milk until the debt has been paid.
+Once a student reaches a high debt amount, they may be given two Uncrustable peanut butter and jelly sandwiches, fresh fruit and vegetable, and white milk until the debt has been paid.
+Effective 02/01/2020, any additional entrees obtained by students with a negative balance will appear as an adjustment on the student’s lunch account balance for the total value of the extra entrees (currently $1.50 each).

 Volunteer in the Cafeteria!